 Minimum contacts.
-To satisfy the minimum contacts requirement, the defendant must have "purposefully avail[ed] itself of the privilege of conducting activities within the forum state, thus invoking the benefits and protections of its laws" (Hanson v Denckla, 357 US 235, 253 (1958)).
+To satisfy the minimum contacts requirement, the defendant must have "purposefully avail[ed] itself of the privilege of conducting activities within the forum state, thus invoking the benefits and protections of its laws" (Hanson v Denckla, 357 US 235, 253 (1958) (citing International Shoe Co. v.
+State of Washington, 326 US 310 (1945)).

-Whether a defendant purposefully availed itself of the forum state hinges on the facts presented by each particular case.
-First, minimum contacts must be based on the acts of the defendant, not on the unilateral conduct of a consumer (World-Wide Volkswagen Corp., 444 US at 298).
+Whether a defendant purposefully availed itself of the forum state depends on the facts of each case.
+First, minimum contacts must be based on the defendant's acts, not on the unilateral conduct of a consumer (World-Wide Volkswagen Corp., 444 US 286, 298 (1980)).
 Second, in the context of a product liability case, the court will look to see if the defendant specifically intended to serve the forum market (World-Wide Volkswagen Corp., 444 US at 297).
-Facts relevant to this inquiry would include whether the defendant (Asahi Metal Indus.
+Relevant facts include whether the defendant (Asahi Metal Indus.
 Co., Ltd. v Super Ct. of California, 480 US 102, 112 (1987)):

-- Designed a product specifically for the forum market. - Advertised in the forum.

-- Established direct lines of communication with customers in the forum. - Marketed the product through a sales agent located in the forum. - Expected consumers in the forum to buy products placed in the stream of commerce.
+- Designed a product specifically for the forum market. - Advertised in the forum. - Established direct lines of communication with customers in the forum. - Marketed the product through a sales agent located in the forum. - Expected consumers in the forum to buy products placed in the stream of commerce.